KirlosYousef/KirlosYousef/README.md

 - 🧑‍💻 Project to be proud of: [RaceMe!-iOS App](https://github.com/KirlosYousef/RaceMe-IOS)

-- 💼 If you have questions, or you have a project, I'm available for freelancing and I'm also looking for new job or internship opportunities, you can always contact me at: <br>
+- 💼 If you have questions, or you have a project, I'm available for freelancing you can always contact me at: <br>
 Email: kirlosy@icloud.com <br>
 <a href="https://www.linkedin.com/in/kirlosyousef/">LinkedIn</a>